kahnclusions/pneumatic.email/pneumatic-data/README.md

 # pneumatic-data

-Whether running in a Tauri native app, or as a PWA / browser web app, this crate provides a common Rust interface for interacting with the Sqlite3 database.
-On Tauri the backend can access the database as usual, and on PWA/Browsers the app will run this crate using WASM in a web worker.
+This crate provides a common Rust interface for interacting with Pneumatic's Sqlite3 database, so that both the native app (Tauri), or the webapp (Browsers), can access the database.
+In browsers this is intended to be compiled to WASM and run in a web worker.

-The frontend library for sending commands to backend should be backend-agnostic such that either the Tauri backend or the Web Worker backend can be used.
+The frontend should include a command library that abstracts away the backend so that a common set of commands can be sent both via Tauri or web worker.

 ```
                                 ┌────────────┐